Argelbargel/vault-raft-snapshot-agent-helm/charts/vault-raft-snapshot-agent/README.md

 }
 </pre>
 </td>
-			<td>defines the kind of volume used to store the snapshots locally    If you specify `persistentVolumeClaim` the chart can generate the    PVC for you.
+			<td>Defines the kind of volume used to store the snapshots locally.
+If you specify `persistentVolumeClaim` the chart can generate the    PVC for you.
 Just specify the claim as you would [normally do](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes)    and add the property `create: true` and the relevant properties of your [PersistentVolumeClaimSpec]()    as key of `persistentVolumeClaim`.</td>
 		</tr>
 		<tr>
 			<td>deployment.image.pullPolicy</td>